- Windows 10 preview build 19640 is live in the Fast ring.

 - Would you like to stay up-to-date with the latest prerelease versions of Windows 10?
-Check out our Insider Preview page for updates!
+Check out our Windows 10 Insider Build page for updates!

 The much-anticipated Windows 10 May Update went live just the other day.
 You can even download it now if you haven’t already.
 Microsoft isn’t resting though, as the company has just released Windows 10 build 19640.

 The latest update is available to Windows insiders in the Fast ring.
 Apart from that, it brings only two changes.

 One is a Downloads folder update, while the other improves your login logic.
 The build doesn’t bear any fixes.